 The JIRA platform provides both Java APIs and REST APIs that you can use to interact with JIRA programmatically.
 These APIs are common to all JIRA applications.

-In addition, JIRA Software has its own APIs for application-specific functionality.
-For example, the JIRA Software REST API has methods for creating sprints, creating boards, retrieving epics, etc. Currently, JIRA Service Desk (see JSD-107) and JIRA Core do not have their own APIs.
+In addition, JIRA Software and JIRA Service Desk provide APIs for application-specific functionality.
+For example, the JIRA Software REST API has methods for creating sprints, creating boards, retrieving epics, etc.

 JIRA REST APIs

 The JIRA REST APIs are used to interact with JIRA remotely, for example, when building Connect add-ons for JIRA Cloud or configuring webhooks.
 If you haven't used the JIRA REST APIs before, read this overview: JIRA REST APIs.

 JIRA Software REST APIs